UU-Human-Evolution/1MB438/Lab_5.md

 ​	The steps are:

-* [ ] Search for one of your taxonomic group in the Nucleotide browser - on the side panel after you start the search, go to "Genetic Compartments" and click on "Mitochondrion".
+* [ ] Search for one species from your species list in the Nucleotide browser - on the side panel after you start the search, go to "Genetic Compartments" and click on "Mitochondrion".
 Now all the sequences listed belong to mitochondria.
-- [ ] Search for "cytB" or "16S".
+- [ ] Click on one entry containing a full mitochondrial genome for your species of interest.
+Search for "cytB" or "16S" on the next page.
 Right click on the link "gene" or "rRNA" depending on what you find and choose "open link in new tab".
 It opens the page specific to your gene of interest.
 Click on "FASTA" on the upper left side, check that the identifier described above is present in the header and retrieve the sequence.
-Save your files with smart names!
+Save your files with names you can understand and still find later!

 2. ##### Download using BLAST

-   It is very likely that there are far more sequenced genes that are homologous to your gene of interest than those found on the mitochondrial genomes homepage.
+   It is very likely that there are far more sequenced genes that are homologous to your gene of interest than those found with your initial Genbank search.
 Therefore, use a few of your CytB and 16S sequences to perform a BLAST search.
 From your BLAST hits, select another 5-10 species to include in the dataset - aim for those for which both CytB and 16S are available.
 Download only one hit per species.

    **OBS!** Before choosing a sequence have a look at its length - the hits should not be much shorter than the query.
 Additionally, as a sanity check, you should see that all of your sequences have a relative similar position on the mitochondrial genome (except possibly your outgroup sequences).